Trương

+Trương ([t̠͡ʂɯɤŋ]) or Truong is a Vietnamese surname.

+Individuals with the surname Trương make up approximately 2.2% of the population and rank eighth on the list of the most common surnames in Vietnam.
+They are primarily of Kinh ethnicity (Vietnamese people) but also include people from the Chinese, Cham, Tho, and San Diu ethnic groups in Vietnam.

-Origin and history
+Origin

 The Vietnamese surname Trương derives from the Chinese surname Zhang, both written in the Han script as 張.
 Zhang is the third most common Chinese surname in China and fourth in Taiwan.